 - Business debt consolidation and refinancing.
 Merge multiple business loans into one or swap your current business loan for a lower rate or better terms.

 Looking for another type of financing?
 Reach out to BoeFly to find out if it can help your specific situation.

 How much does it cost to use BoeFly?

 Borrowing from BoeFly will cost a different amount depending on which plan you choose from: the self-service plan or the full-service plan.

 Fee: $699 per loan

 BoeFly advertises this plan for business owners who’ve been around the block and are comfortable applying for a loan themselves.
-BoeFly connects you with lenders, gives you feedback on your loan application and documents and provides basic customer support by phone.
+BoeFly connects you with lenders, gives you feedback on your loan application, reviews your documents and provides basic customer support by phone.